-- A. A judge shall conduct all of the judge's quasi-judicial activities so that they do not: - (1) cast reasonable doubt on the judge's capacity to act impartially as a judge; - (2) demean the judicial office; or - (3) interfere with the proper performance of judicial duties.
+- A. A judge shall conduct all of the judge's quasi-judicial activities so that they do not: - (1) cast reasonable doubt on the judge's capacity to act impartially as a judge;

-- B. A judge is encouraged to speak, write, lecture, teach and participate in other quasijudicial activities concerning the law, the legal system, the administration of justice, and the role of the judiciary as an independent branch within our system of government, subject to the requirements of this Code. - C. A judge shall not appear at a public hearing before, or otherwise consult with an executive or legislative body or official except on matters concerning the law, the legal system or the administration of justice or except when acting pro se in a matter involving the judge or the judge's interests. - D. A judge is encouraged to serve as a member, officer, director, trustee or non-legal advisor of an organization or governmental agency devoted to the improvement of the law, the legal system, the judicial branch, or the administration of justice, subject to the following limitations and the other requirements of this Code. - (1) A judge shall not serve as an officer, director, trustee or non-legal advisor if it is likely that the organization - (a) will be engaged in proceedings that would ordinarily come before the judge, or - (b) will be engaged frequently in adversary proceedings in the court of which the judge is a member or in any court subject to the appellate jurisdiction of the court of which the judge is a member. - (2) A judge as an officer, director, trustee or non-legal advisor, or as a member or otherwise: - (a) may assist such an organization in planning fund-raising and may participate in the management and investment of the organization's funds, but shall not personally participate in the solicitation of funds or other fund-raising activities, except that a judge may solicit funds from other judges over whom the judge does not exercise supervisory or appellate authority; - (b) may make recommendations to public and private fund-granting organizations on projects and programs concerning the law, the legal system or the administration of justice; - (c) shall not personally participate in membership solicitation if the solicitation might reasonably be perceived as coercive or, except as permitted in Section 4D(2)(a), if the membership solicitation is essentially a fund-raising mechanism; - (d) shall not use or permit the use of the prestige of judicial office for fund-raising or membership solicitation.
+- (2) undermine the judge's independence, integrity, or impartiality; - (3) demean the judicial office; - (4) interfere with the proper performance of judicial duties; - (5) lead to frequent disqualification of the judge; or - (6) appear to a reasonable person to be coercive. - B. A judge is encouraged to speak, write, lecture, teach and participate in other quasi-judicial activities concerning the law, the legal system, the administration of justice, and the role of the judiciary as an independent branch within our system of government, subject to the requirements of this Code. - C. A judge shall not appear at a public hearing before, or otherwise consult with an executive or legislative body or official except on matters concerning the law, the legal system or the administration of justice or except when acting pro se in a matter involving the judge or the judge's interests. - D. A judge is encouraged to serve as a member, officer, director, trustee or non-legal advisor of an organization or governmental entity devoted to the improvement of the law, the legal system, the judicial branch, or the administration of justice, subject to the following limitations and the other requirements of this Code. - (1) A judge shall not serve as an officer, director, trustee or non-legal advisor if it is likely that the organization - (a) will be engaged in proceedings that would ordinarily come before the judge, or - (b) will be engaged frequently in adversary proceedings in the court of which the judge is a member or in any court subject to the appellate jurisdiction of the court of which the judge is a member. - (2) A judge as an officer, director, trustee or non-legal advisor, or as a member or otherwise: - (a) may assist such an organization in planning fund-raising and may participate in the management and investment of the organization's funds, but shall not personally or directly participate in the solicitation of funds, except that a judge may solicit funds from other judges over whom the judge does not exercise supervisory or appellate authority;